Jacob Zuma corruption charges: Application for the removal of Billy Downer

 In May 2021, shortly before the long-delayed corruption trial was due to start, Zuma applied for the removal of prosecutor Billy Downer from the proceedings.
 He filed a special plea in terms of Section 106 of the Criminal Procedure Act, asking for Downer's removal from the case and for his own immediate acquittal if the plea was accepted.
 Among other things, Zuma claimed that Downer lacked the proper authority to try the case, but the NPA said that Downer has been working on the Arms Deal case for close to 20 years and is duly mandated to prosecute it.
 Downer also denied Zuma's allegations that he is not impartial and is personally obsessed with prosecuting Zuma.

 On 26 October 2021, the court dismissed the application.
 Zuma is currently seeking leave to appeal the decision in the Supreme Court of Appeal, but the NPA has opposed the application, claiming that it is one of many applications brought by Zuma "which have had the effect of obstructing and delaying the start of the criminal trial on the merits of the criminal charges against him."
 High court judge Piet Koen is expected to deliver judgement on that application on 16 February.
 Zuma also laid criminal charges against Downer in October 2021, claiming that Downer had leaked confidential information about the case to the media.
 Barring an appeal, the corruption trial was set to resume on 11 April 2022.

+Judge recuses himself from the trial

+On 13 August 2024, Piet Koen, the trial judge, recused himself from the case.
+In January 2024, Judge Koen had announced, "I have come to the conclusion that I must recuse myself from the trial."

+When a judge recuses themselves from a trial, a new judge takes over, meaning the trial will start over.